 #1 Cambodia is located in the Indochina peninsula in South East Asia.
 It’s bordered by Thailand in the west, Laos in the north, and Vietnam in the east.

-#3 Tourism and the tourists are a major source of income for the Cambodians.
+#3 Tourism and tourists are a significant source of income for Cambodians.